conzjiang/node_chatroom/README.md

 - Notifications when receiving a message out of focus
 - Focus on main chat textarea on initialization and when scrolling to it
 - Signify self messages differently from other messages

+# Nice to have
+- Make socket a singleton object